premprabhat/test/reverse_proxy_and_API_gateway.md

  }
 }
 ```
-Here $hostname will be replaced with the IP of the machine and private_ip is the private IP of the file servers.
+Here $hostname will be replaced with the DNS of the machine and private_ip is the private IP of the file servers.

 Follow the instructions to [create](/key_and_certification.md) ECDSA key and certificate